fdemian/Morpheus/README.md

 Blog application powered by tornado and material UI.

 ## How to run

+ Instructions to run the application.
+See the deployment section of the documentation for a more detailed overview.

 ### Prerequisites

  To run this in your local environment you must install the following dependencies first:

  - Python 3.4+
  - PostgreSQL